gajus/slonik/.README/INTERCEPTORS.md

 Executed before `transformQuery`.
 Use this interceptor to capture the original query (e.g. for logging purposes).

+#### `beforePoolConnection`

+Executed before connection is created.

+This function can optionally return a pool to another database, causing a connection to be made to the new pool.

 #### `beforePoolConnectionRelease`

 Executed before connection is released back to the connection pool, e.g.